PacktPublishing/gRPC-Go-for-Professionals/chapter8/README.md

 # Chapter 8 - More essential features

+> This is based on the work done in chapter7 folder.

 This folder shows other essential features (validating, tracing, rate limiting, ...) that can be added with [protoc-gen-validate](https://github.com/bufbuild/protoc-gen-validate) and [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware).
 The main code for the implementations can be found in the following files:

 - [client/main.go](client/main.go)